Landcruiser87/compare_abstracts/README.md

 Now you'll need to head over to
 (pytorchs getting started page)[https://pytorch.org/get-started/locally/]

 Go through the selections and see which align with your system.
-next because poetry is a bit extra, we'll have to add the source for whatever cuda version will fit below your GPU's current NVIDIA drivers.
+My only options were 11.8 or 12.6.
+Since my NVIDIA max driver version is 12.5.
+11.8 it is!
+Because poetry is a bit extra, we'll have to add the source for whatever cuda version will fit below your GPU's current NVIDIA drivers.

 ```terminal
 poetry source add --priority=explicit pytorch-cuda "https://download.pytorch.org/whl/cu118"